Camfed: The Learner Guide Program

-Camfed and the Sustainable Development Goals
+CAMFED and the Sustainable Development Goals

-The Sustainable Development Goals, a set of universal goals aimed to tackle poverty, inequality, discrimination and climate change across the world, came into action on the 1st January 2016.
+The Sustainable Development Goals, a set of universal goals aimed to tackle poverty, inequality, discrimination and climate change across the world, came into action on 1 January 2016.
 As part of the 2030 Agenda for Sustainable Development, these goals are designed to mobilize global efforts to transform the world in fifteen years.

-Camfed is contributing directly to progress with SDG4: Quality Education.
-In addition, through the sustainable and scalable programs introduced by Camfed in educating girls, and supporting young women through their transition into secure livelihoods, Camfed’s work contributes to achieving many of the Sustainable Development Goals including Goal 1: Poverty, Goal 3: Good Health, Goal 5: Gender Equality, Goal 13: Climate Action, and more.
+CAMFED is contributing directly to progress with SDG4: Quality Education.
+In addition, through the sustainable and scalable programs introduced by CAMFED in educating girls, and supporting young women through their transition into secure livelihoods, CAMFED's work contributes to achieving many of the Sustainable Development Goals including Goal 1: Poverty, Goal 3: Good Health, Goal 5: Gender Equality, Goal 13: Climate Action, and more.

 Accreditation

-Awards

-In October 2014, Camfed was recognised by the Organisation for Economic Co-operation and Development (OECD) for best practice in taking development innovation to scale.
+In October 2014, CAMFED was recognized by the Organisation for Economic Co-operation and Development (OECD) for best practice in taking development innovation to scale.

 In 2017, The Learner Guide Program was awarded the WISE Award.

-Ratings

-As of October 1, 2019, Camfed USA is rated by Charity Navigator at 96.30 out of 100 overall, with a rating of 96.64 out of 100 for its financials and a 96.00 out of 100 for transparency and accountability.
+As of 1 October 2019, CAMFED USA is rated by Charity Navigator at 96.30 out of 100 overall, with a rating of 96.64 out of 100 for its financials and a 96.00 out of 100 for transparency and accountability.

+CAMFED's Lucy Lake and Angeline Murimirwa were awarded the 2020 Yidan Prize for Education Development for their contributions to STEM and women’s education.

 Notable supporters

-Camfed has been endorsed by actor Morgan Freeman, former US President Bill Clinton, author Doris Lessing, former Prime Minister of Australia and GPE Board Chair Julia Gillard, singer/songwriter Joan Armatrading, actress, singer/songwriter, and philanthropist Rihanna, businesswoman and philanthropist Martha Lane Fox and actress, model and activist Emma Watson.
-Social entrepreneur Ayisha Fuseini became a benefactor of the Camfed program when she submitted her pitch for her shea butter business.
+CAMFED has been endorsed by actor Morgan Freeman, former US President Bill Clinton, author Doris Lessing, former Prime Minister of Australia and GPE Board Chair Julia Gillard, singer/songwriter Joan Armatrading, actress, singer/songwriter, and philanthropist Rihanna, businesswoman and philanthropist Martha Lane Fox and actress, model and activist Emma Watson.
+Social entrepreneur Ayisha Fuseini became a benefactor of the CAMFED program when she submitted her pitch for her shea butter business.